jdpoveda/Sandbox-android-app/README.md

 // ****ViewModel - Create ViewModel and connect with View and repository.
 (Jetpack LiveData, ViewModel)

+// ****Transformations - Use Transformations to apply changes to existing LiveData variables in one single line.

 // ****Repository - Create a Repository to manage all the data source in 1 place

 // ****ViewBindingFragment - Use view binding to replace findViewById for Fragments (Jetpack ViewBinding)